ajithnn/rupaka/README.md

 1. Add more validations at individual fields level
 2. Add validations for array and array of objects like length of array etc
-3. Add Object validations like allowed keys / required keys
+3. Add object validations like allowed keys / required keys
 4. Add required keys validation at top level